AntonioLunardi/Automate-data-treatment-weather-API-Airflow/README.md

 # Automate-data-treatment-weather-API-Airflow
 A process of data cleaning and saving results automatically in separated folders is done using Apache Airflow and a weather API.
-Specifically the weather data of LA is used.
+Specifically LA's weather data is used.

 | :placard: Vitrine.Dev |     |
 | -------------  | --- |